Accreditations, Affiliations, & Authorizations

 - Ancilla College

-- Bethel College (Indiana) – the Bethel College BSN degree at Grace College is accredited by the Accreditation Commission for Education in Nursing (ACEN)
+- Bethel University (Indiana) – the Bethel University BSN degree at Grace College is accredited by the Accreditation Commission for Education in Nursing (ACEN)

 - CE National